Tran Minh Tiet: Re-education camp

 After the Fall of Saigon in 1975 and the commencement of Communist rule, Tran Minh Tiet was required to report for re-education camp.
-He was then taken to Long Thanh Re-education Center.
+He was then taken to Long Thành Re-education Center.
 There along with him were "hundreds of senior judges, cabinet members, senators, congressmen, provincial governors, district chiefs, heads of various administrative and technical departments, and political party leaders" from the fallen government of South Vietnam.
 They received the victorious regime's new instructions on the ruling party's ideology.
-After several years, he was moved to Thu Duc Prison, from which he was later released.
+After several years, he was moved to Thủ Đức Prison, from which he was later released.

 Freedom, exile

 Freed from communist incarceration, eventually Tiet was allowed to leave the country.
 The jurist first settled in France, but from there he and his family migrated to the United States.
-Tran Minh Tiet, while residing in Monterey Park, California, died in April 18, 1986.
+Tran Minh Tiet, while residing in Monterey Park, California, died on April 18, 1986.
 His social identities included being a Catholic whose origins were in southern Vietnam.